LuanRT/YouTube.js/README_v2.md

 ## Caching
 To improve performance, you may wish to cache the transformed player instance which we use to decode the streaming urls.

-Our cache uses the `node:fs` module in Node-like environments, `Deno.writeFile` in Deno and `indexedDB` in browsers.
+Our cache uses the `node:fs` module in Node-like environments, `Deno.writeFile` in Deno, and `indexedDB` in browsers.

 ```ts
 import { Innertube, UniversalCache } from 'youtubei.js';